 Carpal Tunnel Syndrome is Preventable

 Many of the situations that result in workers developing carpal tunnel syndrome are preventable with cooperation between workers and their employers.
-Workstations should be designed in a way that minimizes workers’ need to place their risks in awkward positions or remain in the same position repetitively, and they should be adjustable to accommodate the needs of people of different sizes.
-Additionally, workers should be permitted to take breaks to rest the wrists and prevent overuse.
+To prevent carpal tunnel syndrome workstations should be designed in a way that minimizes workers’ need to place their risks in awkward positions or remain in the same position repetitively, and they should be adjustable to accommodate the needs of people of different sizes.
+Additionally, workers should practice occupational safety and be permitted to take frequent breaks to avoid wrist pain and prevent overuse.

 Our team of orthopedic specialists, Dr. Matthew Bernstein, Dr. Mark Yaffe and Dr. Brett Schiffman are experts in treating carpal tunnel syndrome, learn more here: https://www.barringtonortho.com/services/hand-and-wrist/